Fermionic spinon theory of the hourglass spin excitation spectrum of the cuprates: Theory

 We start this section by formulating the ALM.
 The model has three layers: the first level consists of electrons described by tight-binding model, while the second and the third layers are filled with spins with Heisenberg interaction between them.
 The Hamiltonian of the ALM is \cite{Zhang2020,Mascot2022,Christos2024}:

 where $\bi,\bj \in \Lambda$, with $\Lambda=\{(x,y)\,|\,x,y\in\mathbb{Z}\}$ being a two-dimensional square lattice.
 For the first layer we employ the tight-binding parameters $t=0.22$ (nearest neighbor hopping), $t'=-0.034$ (second neighbor hopping), $t''=0.036$ (third neighbor hopping), $t'''=-0.007$ (fourth neighbor hopping), and a chemical potential $\mu_c=-0.24$ (all in units of eV).
-These values have been extracted by fitting photoemission data from Ref.~\cite{He2011} in the overdoped regime, where large Fermi surface is clearly visible.
+As in Ref.~\cite{Mascot2022}, these values have been extracted by fitting photoemission data of Ref.~\cite{He2011} in the overdoped regime, where a large Fermi surface is clearly visible.
+Indeed, in the overdoped phase, the second and third layers of the ALM effectively decouple from the rest of the system by forming rung singlets.
+Thus, the physics is described by the first layer only, which is a Fermi liquid with a large Fermi surface, whose shape is determined by the hoppings $t_{\bi\bj}$, as in conventional tight-binding models.

-We use the Schwinger-fermion representation for the second ($a=1$) and third ($a=2$) layer spins: $ {\bm S}_{a,\bi} = f_{a,\bi, \alpha}^\dagger {\bm \sigma}_{\alpha\beta} f_{a,\bi, \beta}$ with the imposed constraint $\sum_{\alpha} f_{a,\bi,\alpha}^\dagger f_{a,\bi,\alpha} = 1$, satisfied at every lattice site $i$.
+We use the Schwinger-fermion representation for the second ($a=1$) and third ($a=2$) layer spins: $ {\bm S}_{a,\bi} =(1/2) f_{a,\bi, \alpha}^\dagger {\bm \sigma}_{\alpha\beta} f_{a,\bi, \beta}$ with the imposed constraint $\sum_{\alpha} f_{a,\bi,\alpha}^\dagger f_{a,\bi,\alpha} = 1$, satisfied at every lattice site $i$.
 Throughout the paper, we adopt a mean-field approach and neglect all gauge field fluctuations emerging from the redundancy of the parton construction.
 Within the mean-field theory, the interacting terms in the Hamiltonian simplify to:

 where $\Phi\propto J_K \langle f_{1,\bi, \alpha}^\dagger c_{\bi,\alpha} \rangle \in\mathbb{R}$ and $B_{1,\bi} \propto J_\perp \langle f_{1,\bi, \alpha}^\dagger f_{2,\bi,\alpha} \rangle$, $B_{2,\bi} \propto J_\perp \langle f_{1,\bi, \alpha}^\dagger\varepsilon_{\alpha\beta} f^\dagger_{2,\bi,\beta} \rangle$, with $\varepsilon_{\alpha\beta}$ the unit antisymmetric tensor.
 The second layer is characterized by the hopping parameters $t_1=0.1, t_1'=-0.03, t_1''=-0.01$, a chemical potential $\mu_f=0.009$, and a hybridization with the first layer $\Phi=0.09$.
 The finite hybridization between the first and second layers leads to the emergence of four Fermi pockets in the Brillouin zone with area $p/8$.
 Moreover, the intensity at back side of the pockets is subdued, which is consistent with Fermi arcs features observed in photoemission experiments.
 The parameters were chosen to reproduce the photoemission data for Bi2201 at a doping level of $p=0.206$~\cite{Mascot2022,He2011}.
 The $B$ field would be discussed later, to incorporate the effects of CDW order.
 For now we assume $B_{a,\bi}=0$.